dogukannn/dogukannn.github.io/_posts/2022/2022-04-11-2022-04-11-geodesic-distances-and-shape-descriptors-markdown.md

 ---
-layout: post
+layout: "post"
-published: false
+published: true
-title: 2022-04-11-geodesic-distances-and-shape-descriptors.markdown
+title: "Geodesic distances and Shape Descriptors"
+excerpt: "Here we will examine 3D meshes with geodesic distances and shape descriptors."
+date: "2022-04-11 13:00"
+comments: true

 ---
 ## A New Post